Australia?? - Info Sources for the Emigrants

 Around the middle of the 1840s emigration really caught the attention of a wide public in the German states and was frequently discussed.
 Those who had no intention of leaving knew how important it was; "is it good for Germany or not?"
 In the second half of the 19th century eight specialised emigration newspapers appeared in the German states, though only two of them continued for very long.
 These newspapers reported (three times a week in the case of the Allgemeine Auswanderungszeitung) on the economic and legal situation in the countries Germans were emigrating to, publishing reports from their own correspondents and letters from people who had emigrated already.
 They included advertisements from emigration agents.[2]

-German emigration newspapers:
+German emigration newspapers

-Years Title Number
+Years Title Number of years Place of publication

 1846/47-1871 Allgemeine Auswanderungszeitung.